NASA Astronaut Group 3: Demographics

-All were male and white.
-President John F. Kennedy was disturbed at the lingering discrimination against African Americans in particular in the armed services, and in 1962 he brought pressure to bear on the Chief of Staff of the United States Air Force, General Curtis LeMay to nominate an African-American astronaut candidate.
-The USAF selected Captain Edward J. Dwight Jr., a B-57 pilot with 2,000 hours in high-performance jets, an aeronautical engineering degree from Arizona State University, and outstanding performance reviews, for training at the USAF Test Pilot School.
+Like the two groups before them, all were male and white.
+Jerrie Cobb, a pilot with a string of distance and altitude records to her credit who had passed the physical tests given to the Mercury Seven astronauts as one of the Mercury 13, put in an application, but it was rejected because it was filed on July 12, eleven days after the July 1 deadline.
+Two other women did file applications before the cutoff date and were included among the pool of applicants, but were not selected as finalists.
+President John F. Kennedy was disturbed at lingering racial discrimination against African Americans, and in 1962 he brought pressure to bear on the Chief of Staff of the United States Air Force, General Curtis LeMay, to nominate an African-American astronaut candidate.
+The USAF selected Captain Ed Dwight, a pilot with 2,000 hours in high-performance jets, an aeronautical engineering degree from Arizona State University, and outstanding performance reviews, for training at the USAF Test Pilot School.
 Dwight graduated with Class 62-C in April 1963.
-He was the third African American to attend, after John L. Whitehead Jr., who had graduated in 1958, and Joseph C. Watts, a civilian, in 1960.
-The fourth would be Robert Henry Lawrence Jr. in 1966; by 1984, six had graduated.

 Dwight then applied for the ARPS, and Robert F. Kennedy told LeMay to ensure that he was accepted.
 The commandant, Colonel Chuck Yeager, protested, saying that there were other pilots that had been rated higher than Dwight.
-All were accepted, so Class IV had fourteen members instead of the usual eight.
-"Why in hell would a colored guy want to go into space anyway?"
-Yeager asked, adding: "And if it was left to me, you guys wouldn't even get a chance to wear an Air Force uniform."
+All were accepted, so Class IV had sixteen members instead of the usual eight.
 Dwight was ranked eighth in his class.
-Along with the seven ahead of him, Dwight was recommended by the USAF for NASA astronaut training in July 1963.
-Dwight was not one of the final candidates, although classmates Scott and Freeman were.
+Along with the seven ahead of him, he was recommended by the USAF for NASA astronaut training without qualification in July 1963.
+Dwight was not one of the 34 finalists, although the seven classmates, Michael Adams, Tommy Bell, Theodore Freeman, James Irwin, Alexander Rupp, David Scott and Kenneth Wier, were.